-FRY EGGS: Heat a non stick large skillet or wok to medium high.
+FRY EGGS: Heat a non stick large skillet or wok to medium high heat.
 Add 1 tsp oil.
-Crack in two eggs and use a spatula or wooden spoon to flatten it out and stir it around.
+Crack in two eggs and use a spatula or wooden spoon to flatten the egg yolks into the whites and stir it around.
 Break into small pieces as it cooks for 1 minute.
 Set aside in a medium bowl.

 FRY VEGGIES: In the same pan, heat 1 tbsp oil on medium high.
 Add chopped veggies.
 Stir fry for 6-10 minutes just until tender.
 The time will depend on how small you cut the veggies.
+Add garlic and saute for 30 seconds.
 Set aside with eggs in bowl.

-FRY RICE: Heat remaining oil to pan (about 1 tbsp).
-Add cold rice and stir around for 3-4 minutes until softened and warmed through.
+FRY RICE: Heat remaining oil in pan (about 1 tablespoon).
+Sometimes I also add a bit of butter for extra flavor.
+Add cold rice and stir around for 3-4 minutes, breaking up the rice clumps, until softened and warmed through.

 PULL IT ALL TOGETHER FOR THE FINISH: Add eggs, veggies, baby spinach and seasonings to rice (and any other extras you like).
 Stir to combine and warm through for 2-3 minutes.
 Taste and adjust seasonings.
-(Here's where I often add a tbsp BBQ or oyster sauce).
+(Here's where I often add a tbsp BBQ or oyster sauce or a bit of extra soy sauce ).
 Garnish with chopped green onions if desired and serve straight from the pan or in a serving bowl.

-Nutrition values are estimates and do not include optional extras.
+Nutritional information is estimated and does not include optional extras.

 - Frozen vegetables - If you don't feel like chopping or need extra vegetables, you can add frozen vegetables (no need to defrost).